ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 <Head title="Timers" />

-It's important that the users understand that things are happening when they submit a form.
-Loading timers give us a way of providing feedback when there is a server response delay, for example by displaying a spinner icon.
+It's important that users understand that things are happening when they submit a form.
+Loading timers can be used to provide feedback when there is a server response delay, for example by displaying a loading spinner icon.

 ## Usage